Everything You Need for a Great LinkedIn Skills Section

 When we say that you can add up to 50 skills to this section, we really mean that you should use all 50 spaces given.
 Millions of recruiters use LinkedIn each day, and using as many terms as possible for your skills makes it more likely that your profile will come up in a search.

-While you should be mentioning industry-specific skills in your profile, don’t forget about transferable skills and other skills recruiters want to see.
+While you should include industry-specific skills in your profile, don’t forget about transferable skills and other skills recruiters want to see.
 LinkedIn automatically sorts your skills into four categories: industry knowledge, tools and technologies, interpersonal skills, and other skills.

 Software development, web development, web engineering, front-end development, full-stack development